eroicaleo/DesignPatterns/HeadFirst/HeadFirstNotes.md

     }
 }
 ```

 The only problem with our current implementation is that: we should not programming
 to an interface, but we are doing in that constructor, we are making a new instance
 of a concrete `Quack` implementation class.

 We are doing a poor job of initializing the instance variables in a flexible way.
 We will fix it later using more patterns.

+**The big pictures on encapsulated behaviors**

+Instead of thinking of the duck behaviors as *a set of behaviors*, we'll start
+think of them as a *family of algorithms*. in the SimUDuck design, the algorithms
+represent things a duck would do (different ways of quacking or flying).

+**Design Principles:** *Favor composition over inheritance*.

+Creating systems using composition gives you a lot more flexibility.
+Not only
+does it let you encapsulate a family of algorithms into their own set of classes,
+but it also allows you to **_change behavior at runtime_**.

+**Strategy Pattern**: defines a family of algorithms, encapsulate each one, and
+makes them interchangeable.
+Strategy lets the algorithm vary independently from
+clients that use it.

+**How to use design pattern**: We use libraries, frameworks, APIs, we can just
+pick and choose components and plug them in.
+But they don't help us structure our
+own application in ways that are easier to understand, more maintainable and flexible.
+That's where design pattern comes in.